ajaysinhgohil77/repo_apis_with_gql/README.md

 ## To test these APIs from client

-1. Run dev server first as given above
+1. Run dev server first with `npm run dev`

-2. Go to `client` folder and open `index.html` file in browser
+2. Go to `localhost:4334/index.html` in browser

 3. To see content of any GitHub Repo, Click on anyone of the listed Repos and wait till it loads content below